voxpupuli/puppet-ghost/README.md

 This module installs the Ghost Blogging Platform.

-It is in alpha development and tested on Ubuntu 12.04.
+It is in beta development and tested on Ubuntu 12.04 and 14.04, loosely tested on CentOS.

 ## Module Description